djalbat/necessary/README.md

 A collection of utility functions.

 This package was partly inspired by [lodash](https://lodash.com/), [async](https://caolan.github.io/async/) and the like.
 The idea was to create utility functions that addressed some modest requirements and would result in a relatively small footprint.
-That said, the bare bones implementations, especially the asynchronous functions, should nonetheless provide some confidence whilst debugging.
+That said, the bare bones implementations, especially the asynchronous functions, should provide some confidence whilst debugging.

 These can only be used in the browser: